HapticFinance/docs/content/aelin.md

 * Fully diluted valuation: **$20M**
 * Vesting: ?

-> There will be a **48-hours** allocation window for pool contributors to accept the deal terms once the buy-in period is closed.
+> ✔️ There will be a **48-hours** allocation window for pool contributors to accept the deal terms once the buy-in period is closed ⏳.

 Pool contributors will receive Pre-Haptic (pHAP), which will be directly reedemable for HAP on a 1:1 basis once the token goes live.
 Please see our roadmap on the [official website](https://haptic.finance). pHAP will not be stakeable and it must be converted to be used for voting purposes.